 UNHCR assists with global emergencies in 132 countries—across 550 locations.
 Our staff are based in some of the most isolated, volatile and challenging places in the world—reaching uprooted people most in need with critical humanitarian assistance and emergency disaster relief.

 UNHCR provides essential services to refugees all over the world.
 We release core relief items such as blankets, water and medical supplies within 72 hours for around 600,000 refugees and people affected by conflict in simultaneous emergencies.

-UNHCR’s 2019 Global Trends Report warns of a dangerous new era in worldwide displacement.
-By the end of the year, 79.5 million individuals were forcibly displaced worldwide as a result of persecution, conflict, violence or human rights violations.
-As a result, the world’s forcibly displaced population remained yet again at a record high.
+By mid 2022 100 million people had been forcibly displaced as a result of conflict, persecution, violence or human rights violations.
+The world’s displaced population is at a record high.

 For those living in the North of Central America (NCA), everyday life unfolds in the shadow of constant fear.
 Worsening crime and violence, fuelled by drug cartels and gangs, accounts for much of the increase, along with fragile institutions, and increasing inequalities.

-Hundreds of thousands of refugees and asylum seekers, including young children, have traveled to Libya to reach Europe, trying to find a safe place to call home after fleeing devastating violence, persecution and conflict at home.
+Hundreds of thousands of refugees and asylum seekers, including young children, have traveled to Libya with the aim of eventually reaching Europe.
+They are trying to find a safe place to call home after fleeing devastating violence, persecution and conflict at home.